silentLOL/Practice-Sessions/README.md

 # Practice-Sessions

 <b>Step 3:</b>
+* Calculation of each exercise's performance with respect to the previous sessions average performance

 <b>Step 2:</b>

 Features:
-* RecyclerView with multipe Item types
+* RecyclerView with multiple Item types
 * Sorting by SessionDate in the SessionRepository class
 * Error handling via Live Data